opentofu/opentofu/docs/static-evaluation.md

 At this point, we don't have a clear path to implementation, but we can enumerate some of the challenges that are faced:

 * Introducing an alternate provider address method and updating documentation
-* Provider mappings are hard-coded at config load time on an *unexpanded* view of the config/graph structures
+* Provider mappings for modules and resources are hard-coded at config load time on an *unexpanded* view of the config/graph structures
 * Provider configurations are pruned during graph processing